swisspost/design-system/.changeset/plenty-experts-admire.md

 '@swisspost/design-system-components-angular': patch
 ---

-Updated the collapsed property to toggle the visibility of the post-collapsible element throughout the component lifecycle, rather than only initially.
+Updated the `collapsed` property of the `post-collapsible` and `post-accordion-item` to toggle the content visibility throughout the component lifecycle, rather than only initially.